 Terms and conditions:

-*Entrance fees to heritage sites and museums are not included.
+*Ferry fees (including car) and entrance fees to heritage sites and museums are not included.
 Bookings are recommended.

 More persons can be added to each tour upon request and additional supplements will incur.

 Pick-up times for Private Tours can be adjusted according to your specifications.
 Special Package pick up points are available from any location in Malta.
 Departure times are set between 09:00 hours and 10:30 hours daily (Monday – Sunday).